Yash98911/Sales-Prediction-Web-App/README.md

-📈 Sales Prediction Web App (End-to-End ML Deployment)
+📈 Sales Prediction Web App (End-to-End ML Deployment) Project Overview

-Project Overview

 This project demonstrates a complete end-to-end Machine Learning pipeline for predicting product sales based on advertising spending on TV and Radio.
 It features a trained Linear Regression model deployed as a web application, allowing users to get real-time sales forecasts through an interactive interface.

-Features:-

-1.)
-Data Loading & EDA: Initial exploration of the advertising dataset.

-2.)
-Data Cleaning: Handled unnecessary columns.
+This version is optimized for deployment on platforms with limited resources (like PythonAnywhere's free tier).
+The model's coefficients and intercept are hardcoded directly into the application, removing the need for large machine learning libraries during deployment.

+Live Website Link 🎉
+Click here to see the Sales Prediction Web App live on PythonAnywhere:
+Live App on PythonAnywhere

+Features
-3.)
-Feature Engineering: Created an interaction feature (TV_Radio) by multiplying TV and Radio advertising budgets, which significantly improved model performance.
+Feature Engineering: Creates an interaction feature (TV_Radio) by multiplying TV and Radio advertising budgets.

-4.)
-Model Training: Utilized Linear Regression to build a predictive model.

-5.)
-Model Evaluation: Assessed model performance using metrics like R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE), along with cross-validation.

-6.)
-Model Persistence: Saved the trained model using pickle for easy loading and deployment.
+Hardcoded Model: Uses pre-trained Linear Regression coefficients and intercept directly within the application for predictions, removing heavy ML library dependencies.

-7.)
-Web Application (Flask Backend): A Python Flask API to load the trained model and serve predictions.
+Web Application (Flask Backend): A Python Flask API that processes user input and provides sales predictions.

-8.)
 Interactive Frontend: A responsive web interface built with HTML, Tailwind CSS, and JavaScript for user input and displaying prediction results.

-Technologies Used:-
+Technologies Used

-1.)
-Python Libraries:
+Python Libraries (Deployment):

-2.) pandas for data manipulation

-3.)numpy for numerical operations

-4.) scikit-learn for machine learning (Linear Regression, train_test_split, metrics)

-5.) matplotlib and seaborn for data visualization

-6.)
 Flask for the web framework

-7.)
+NumPy for numerical operations (specifically for dot product in prediction)

 Flask-CORS for handling cross-origin requests

-8.) pickle for model serialization
+Gunicorn for production-ready WSGI server on PythonAnywhere

 Web Technologies: